 The BSP's preferred and most commonly used payment method is electronic funds transfer or direct debit.

 The RHC is basically a threshold of Cash sales available to the agency.
 IATA establishes the RHC based either on the financial security provided by the agent or on the cash sales turnover of the busiest reporting periods.
-The maximum RHC you can count on would be no more than double the average sales amount.
+The maximum RHC you can count on would be no more than twice the average sales amount.

 The exact formula for RHC calculation and other related details can be found in the BSP Manual.

 IATA will continuously monitor the agent’s cash sales and notify them when they reach 50, 75, and 100 percent of the RHC.
 Once this maximum amount is reached, the agent won’t be able to use the Cash option.
-In this case, they can sell tickets through the Card or EasyPay flows – or remit the amount due to reopen capacity.
+In this case, they can sell tickets through the Card, or EasyPay flows – or remit the amount due to reopen capacity.

 BSP Customer Card payment flow